 The work of Dr. Rattan Lal is being taken up by many other soil scientists across the world.
 The words of Dr. Lal explain soil perfectly:

 "I believe soil is a living thing.
 That’s what soil health means, soil is life.
 Every living thing has rights.
 Therefore, soil has rights.
 As long as you are consuming the natural resources - food, water, elements - coming from the soil, you owe it to soil to put something back, to give something back, whatever you can."

 Soil is the basis of terrestrial life.
 All terrestrial life.
 Every living thing on the planet depends on soil.
 And yet this material which is hidden beneath the surface of the earth is underappreciated, not recognized.

-There are many more soil scientists than are possible to name in this article.
-The fact that soil is being studied so intensely and its importance is being recognized is a very good sign for humanity.
+Of course there are many more soil scientists than are possible to name in this article, but the fact that soil is being studied so intensely and its importance is being recognized is a very good sign for humanity.

 Soil scientists in the 21st century are studying all the aliveness of soil; the creation of humus from the action of macro and microorganisms on decaying organic matter, the mutualistic relationships between microorganisms and plants, and the underground communication networks created by fungi.
 There’s so much to learn about the soil beneath our feet!

 The subject of Soil Health is indeed gaining momentum and turning into a global movement, being spoken about not only by scientists, but other prominent and influential figures.
 From Spiritual Leaders to Physicians to Celebrities, the subject is drawing attention from all corners of the world and it is time we all pay attention.